Alexandria Ocasio-Cortez: Puerto Rico

 Ocasio-Cortez has called for "solidarity with Puerto Rico".
 She has advocated for granting Puerto Ricans further civil rights, regardless of Puerto Rico's legal classification.
 She advocates for voting rights and disaster relief.
 Ocasio-Cortez was critical of FEMA's response to Hurricane Maria and the federal government's unwillingness to address Puerto Rico's political status.
 She believes the federal government should increase investment in Puerto Rico.
 In August 2020, Ocasio-Cortez and Nydia Velázquez introduced the Puerto Rico Self-Determination Act of 2020, which was referred to the House Committee on Natural Resources.

-On March 18, 2021, Ocasio-Cortez, Velázquez and Senator Bob Menendez introduced a new version, the Puerto Rico Self-Determination Act of 2021, with over 70 co-sponsors in the House and seven co-sponsors in the Senate, including one Republican.
+On March 18, 2021, Ocasio-Cortez, Velázquez, and Senator Bob Menendez introduced a new version, the Puerto Rico Self-Determination Act of 2021, with over 70 co-sponsors in the House and seven co-sponsors in the Senate, including one Republican.

 Withdrawal of Biden

 After the June 2024 presidential debate, Ocasio-Cortez, who previously supported Biden during the campaign, said that she had spoken with Biden and that he made clear he was staying in the race.
-She said that she supported him and that her focus was defeating Republicans in the election.
+She said that she supported him and that her focus was on defeating Republicans in the election.
 Later, on July 19, she held an Instagram Live in which she said that replacing Biden was risky and legally challenging, but suggested that nominating Vice President Kamala Harris was better than an open convention.
 When Biden withdrew from the race, she endorsed Harris.